rnlaigner/MarketplaceOnDapr/SellerMS/README.md

+﻿Seller views:

+OrderSellerView -> Orders in progress...
+INVOICED and IN_TRANSIT

+OrderEntries -> Packages in progress... created, shipped

+ProductView -> most popular products... can take items from here to update price...
+Products that may need replenishment

+Historical:
+Overall historical orders
+Overall historical shipments

-﻿Two approaches for maintaining the seller views:
+Two approaches for maintaining the seller views:

 1. calculating average in memory (customized code) and saving in the db. pushing count to the database we can do fully optimized code, that is not what we are competing with